bobleesj/github-pages-with-docker/_posts/2024-02-19-tutorial-CBFV.md

 <img src="/files/blog/2024-02-19-tutorial-CBFV/img/6.png"  style="max-width:50%; height:auto;">

 Each csv file contains compound formulas and the “target”.
-Using the compound formula alone, we can generate features since we know their elements and we have properties for each element from databases such as “magpie” and “oliynyk” as discussed earlier.
+Using the compound formula alone, we can generate features since we know their elements and we have properties for each element from databases such as `magpie` and `oliynyk` as discussed earlier.

 <img src="/files/blog/2024-02-19-tutorial-CBFV/img/7.png"  style="max-width:40%; height:auto;">